-The DBHDS Quality Management Plan links the various quality improvement mechanisms within DBHDS and DMAS within a framework that ensures accountability of quality improvement through monitoring of performance indicators, directly tied to requirements set forth by the DOJ settlement agreement and the CMS waiver assurances.
+The DBHDS Quality Management Plan links the various quality improvement mechanisms within DBHDS and DMAS within a framework that ensures accountability of quality improvement through monitoring of performance indicators.
+These indicators are directly tied to requirements set forth by the DOJ settlement agreement and the CMS waiver assurances.
 The DBHDS Quality Improvement Committee (QIC) is the highest-level quality committee for the agency and provides overall oversight of the quality management program.
-All other quality committees, including the Quality Review Team (QRT), report to the QIC, which in turn provides cross functional, cross disability data and triage to sub-committees.
+All other quality committees, including the Quality Review Team (QRT), report to the QIC, which in turn provide cross functional, cross disability data and triage to sub-committees.
 The QIC ensures a process of continuous quality improvement and maintains responsibility for prioritization of needs and work areas and resource allocation to achieve intended outcomes for the agency and the Commonwealth (DBHDS Quality Management Plan 2020).
 The QRT committee structure and its data reporting is aligned with the overall DBHDS Quality Management Plan, with an annual summary of waiver performance made available to the public via this End of Year report and other data posted to the DBHDS website.

-This report provides an overview of waiver performance for state fiscal year 2021.
+This report provides an overview of waiver performance for state fiscal year (SFY) 2022.
 The data presented represents the average across all three waivers per PM, as CMS permits states to report data in aggregate when HCB waivers support the same population.
-SFY 2021 QRT reporting corresponded to triennial evidentiary reporting in preparation for the waiver renewal in 2023; therefore, recommendations from CMS as a part of that review are incorporated into this report.
-Due to the ongoing COVID-19 pandemic, some state operations continue to be delayed in SFY 2021, resulting in late data reporting for many PMs.
-As onsite visits remain restricted, QMR reviews are being conducted exclusively via uploading to an internet portal.
-As such, providers have been slow to upload documents leading to increased time spent compiling data for reviews.
-Accordingly, a few scheduled QRT meetings were delayed to accommodate the availability of QMR PM data.
+SFY 2022 QRT reporting corresponded to triennial evidentiary reporting in preparation for the waiver renewal in 2023; therefore, recommendations from CMS as a part of that review are incorporated into this report.
+Although the public health emergency has ended, some state operations continue to be delayed in SFY 2022 due to COVID-related factors, resulting in late data reporting or low samples collected for many PMs.
+Onsite visits have resumed, though staff shortages have caused delays in QMR reviews and fewer reviews being conducted.
+Accordingly, a few scheduled QRT meetings were delayed due to the availability of QMR PM data and key staff transitions.